AhmedAI-0/Data-analysis-of-ML-Roles-in-Egypt/README.md

 # Machine Learning Job Market Analysis in Egypt with Skill Demand Insights

 I am thrilled to share my comprehensive analysis of the Machine Learning (ML) job market in Egypt, a project fueled by my passion for uncovering opportunities in this exciting field.
-Using data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python), I explored key aspects of ML roles in Egypt, including job locations, leading employers, typical benefits, and the most in-demand skills for top data roles.
+Using data sourced from Luke Barousse's huggingface job data, I explored key aspects of ML roles in Egypt, including job locations, leading employers, typical benefits, and the most in-demand skills for top data roles.
 Through Python scripting and advanced data visualization, I aim to provide actionable insights for professionals looking to navigate this dynamic market.

 ## Objectives of the Analysis